-It might not physically possible to bring every product you produce to the show and this can cause concerns that potential customers will think that what is on show is all that you offer.
-Here are some ideas on how to show your stand visitors that you offer a lot more than what is on show:
+It might not be physically possible to bring every product you produce to the show, which can cause concerns that potential customers will think that what is on display is all that you offer.
+Here are some ideas on how to show your stand visitors that you offer much more than what is on display:

 - Video can be a tremendous tool.
-Why not video your products in action and have it running at the back of your stand?
+Why not film your products in action and have it playing at the back of your stand?

-- Make models of your products.
-If you have a huge product you would like to display, a scaled version can get the message across without the hassle of getting a ten tonne piece of machinery into an exhibition hall.
+- Create models of your products.
+If you have a large product you'd like to display, a scaled version can get the message across without the hassle of getting a ten-tonne piece of machinery into an exhibition hall.

-- If you don’t want to bring masses of product literature to the show, why not simply get a few thousand show-specific business cards produced.
-List all the details on how to obtain further information, so it’s clear where interested parties can go to if they want to receive further information.
+- If you don't want to bring heaps of product literature to the show, consider getting a few thousand show-specific business cards produced.
+List all the details on how to obtain further information, making it clear where interested parties can go if they want to receive more information.

-- It may not be possible to put a presentation on to CD or even floppy disks.
-So why not get an Internet feed.
-Then all you will require is a PC to let your visitors browse through what’s on offer.
+- It may be possible to put a presentation onto a CD or even a USB stick.
+Alternatively, consider getting an internet feed.
+Then all you'll need is a computer to let your visitors browse through what's on offer.

 Is literature on the product a good or bad thing?

-You would think that literature about the products you are pushing would always be a positive selling tool.
-However, this is not necessarily the case.
-By placing your brochures outside your booth you are inviting potential clients to grab one, rather than coming to speak to you.
+You might think that literature about the products you're promoting would always be a positive selling tool.
+However, this isn't necessarily the case.
+By placing your brochures outside your booth, you're inviting potential clients to take one instead of coming to speak to you.

-If you’ve ever seen the aftermath of an exhibition, you’re probably aware that a very high percentage this literature ends up either in a bin or on the floor.
+If you've ever seen the aftermath of an exhibition, you're probably aware that a high percentage of this literature ends up in bins or on the floor.

-So what’s the solution?
+So, what's the solution?
 Be clever.
-If you need to use brochures, stack them inside the booth or have somebody handing them out to people who leave the booth.
+If you need to use brochures, stack them inside the booth or have someone hand them out to people who leave the booth.
 Why not use the web?
-By creating a website instead of brochures, all you have to hand out is a card with the addresses on.
-People will be a lot less likely to throw away a business card than they would a weighty brochure.
+By creating a website instead of brochures, all you have to hand out is a card with the web addresses on.
+People are much less likely to throw away a business card than a weighty brochure.

 The best way to promote your stand at the exhibition

-You’ve got the stand you want and you’re happy with the product range.
-All you need to do now is get people to the show.
+You've got the stand you want, and you're happy with the product range.
+Now all you need to do is get people to the show.

-All venues will have substantial advertising opportunities available; this is a virtually guaranteed way to get visitors to your stand.
+All venues will have significant advertising opportunities available; this is an almost guaranteed way to get visitors to your stand.
 However, there are a few simple advertising principles that need to be followed - clarity equals more visits.

-Advertisements which aren’t immediately clear may work well in certain situations but the hustle and bustle of an exhibition venue is perhaps not the place.
-State your message, say where you are and people will visit.
+Advertisements that aren't immediately clear may work well in certain situations, but the hustle and bustle of an exhibition venue might not be the place.
+State your message, say where you are, and people will visit.

 Use the web

-The show itself will have a web site or social media page, so get your details on there if possible.
+The show itself will likely have a website or social media page, so try to get your details on there if possible.

 The venue itself is vital.
-Many venue sites will now offer you space on their site, if you ask – so ask!
+Many venue sites now offer space on their sites if you ask – so ask!

-A whole new industry in virtual exhibitions has grown up in the last couple of years.
-If the show has a virtual show running along side it, make sure you are there (many people who register for trade shows never actually attend.
+A whole new industry in virtual exhibitions has grown in recent years.
+If the show has a virtual counterpart running alongside it, ensure you're present (many people who register for trade shows never actually attend.
 This is the perfect way of communicating with them.)

-It sounds a simple enough concept, but you would be amazed at the amount of leads that are never followed up.
-Sources put the figure as high as 80 per cent, making you wonder why they exhibit.
+It sounds like a simple enough concept, but you'd be amazed at the number of leads that are never followed up.
+Some sources put the figure as high as 80 per cent, making you wonder why some companies even bother to exhibit.

-All good stand managers will ensure that as part of the preparation of the show, a follow-up plan has been decided upon.
+All good stand managers will ensure that as part of the preparation for the show, a follow-up plan has been decided upon.

 Getting the attention of the media